 Of course, rotating your ovens and replacing coals becomes a little trickier, especially when you want to maintain good head distribution.
 It can be done though, and in less time than you think.
 When rotating, remove the top one first, work down, and then build back up your tower.
 Cast iron is so efficient in retaining heat that if you move quickly, little heat will be lost.

-If you haven’t cooked with a Dutch oven before you are going to want to get comfortable with regulating the temperature of you Dutch oven.
-And since you’ve just but your oven’s first coat of oil, it might be good to start with something easy and won’t strip your seasoning.
+If you haven’t cooked with a camp dutch oven before, you are going to want to get comfortable with regulating the temperature of your Dutch oven outlined above.
+Also, assuming this is your first time using your cast iron Dutch Oven, it might be good to start with something easy that won’t strip your seasoning.
 Bacon, chicken or biscuits are a great place to start.
 They all cook well at the nominal 350º F. Bacon is easy, just heat up your oven, using enough coals to hit 350º and cook, watching and flipping the bacon so it does not burn.

 Dutch oven chicken is also known to be an easy food to master.
 Pour some olive oil into the oven, place some chicken thighs and legs in, add some seasoning, put on the lid and wait.
 Every ten minutes, move the chicken around.